janebuoy/janebuoy.github.io/content/writing/creating-animated-thumbnails-in-go.md

 -show_entries stream=duration -of default=noprint_wrappers=1:nokey=1
 ```

-The correspondig Go function would then look as follows:
+The corresponding Go wrapper would then look as follows:

 ```go
 var file string = os.Args[1]